 All individuals added to the household are subject to HUD’s eligibility and HACC’s suitability standards.
 HACC will not approve the addition of adults to a client family if the addition will increase the voucher size for which the family qualifies or if the adults do not pass the criminal history screening.

-The Branch Chief of Voucher Programs, or his/her designee, shall review requests for additions to the household that are not described in the paragraph above to ensure additions are within HACC’s policy.
+The Director of Housing Choice Voucher Programs, or his/her designee, shall review requests for additions to the household that are not described in the paragraph above to ensure additions are within HACC’s policy.
 HACC will provide the Head of Household with written notification of the determination within fourteen (14) calendar days of the Family’s request.
 Families denied the opportunity to add an individual to their household will be provided with the reason for denial.

 C. Live-in Aides